Simple DynamoDB Pricing and Cost Optimization Guide

 Amazon Web Services DynamoDB, a NoSQL database service, is excellent for applications that require low-latency data access, such as web, mobile, IoT, and gaming apps.
+DynamoDB pricing depends on what pricing structure you choose(which we go into more details below).
 It improves the durability of an application by handling large amounts of data quickly and efficiently.
 Among its features are built-in caching and security and backup support for web applications.
 Because AWS DynamoDB supports ACID transactions it can be scaled at the enterprise level, allowing for the development of business-critical applications.

 - The amount of data storage

 - The amount of data you read and write

 - The amount of data transfer

 - Backup and restore operations you performed

 - Amount of write request units replicated when using global tables

 This article will thoroughly explain DynamoDB pricing structure and how to reduce expenses using DynamoDB by taking the above factors into account, so you can get the best performance at the lowest cost.